Disclosure:

 What is Shared Hosting?

 Traditionally, Shared hosting is the cheapest and most affordable hosting for beginners.
-It is common to find Shared hosting starting at $1.29 monthly + free domain name 1-year registration.
+It is common to find shared hosting starting at $1.29 per month, with 1-year domain name registration included.

 Pros and Cons